smaroukis/smaroukis.github.io/_posts/2020-04-16-how-i-built-this.md

 hide: true
 permalink: /dennis/
 ---
+This post is for:
+* 1) someone who wants to use custom Jekyll plugins but still host on GitHub pages

-> The audience for this blog post is two-fold.
-It can be 1) a technologically savvy user who wants to start a blog (and doesn't want to [read the docs][jekyll-docs]) or 2) someone who already has a Jekyll blog but wants to extend their theme's functionality (and doesn't want to [read the docs][jekyll-docs]).
-For (1) you may already have built a ruby project and thus are more ruby-savvy than me.
+* 2) a technologically savvy user who wants to start a blog spend and likes to spend time on the command line (and doesn't want to [read the docs][jekyll-docs])
+* 3) someone who already has a Jekyll blog but wants to extend their theme's functionality (and doesn't want to [read the docs][jekyll-docs])
+> For (2 you may already have built a ruby project and thus are more ruby-savvy than me.
 Then you won't need docker and you probably have your own deployment workflow.
 But you need to know more about how Jekyll is building and serving files, what to include and exclude in your configurations, how to use Liquid tags and where to put your custom javascript.
-For (2) maybe you have been using Jekyll for a few months but want to develop a more fundamental understanding of what is going on behind the scenes.
+For (3) maybe you have been using Jekyll for a few months but want to develop a more fundamental understanding of what is going on behind the scenes.
 This is where I was a few months ago after I hadn't blogged for a year, I looked at my repo and realized I didn't know what was going on here.

 [//]: TODO: TABLE OF CONTENTS